xofbd/altair-flask-demo/README.md

 1. Run `make create-db`

 ### Other databases
 You can use a database that is not managed by Heroku.
 For example, your own Postgres server you have setup yourself or a fully managed one by a different provider.
 If you want to go the latter route, consider [ElephantSQL](https://www.elephantsql.com).
 The free tier lets you have a database up to 20 MB.
 Whatever you decide, the instructions are similiar, run `make create-db`.
-However, before you run `make create-db`, make sure you either
+However, before you run `make create-db`, make sure you add `export OTHER_DB=true` to your `.env`.

-* Comment out the `APP_NAME` line in your `.env` and run `unset APP_NAME`, or
-* Add `export OTHER_DB=true` to your `.env`

 Two things to consider:

-1. If you are deploying to Heroku, make sure you set `URI_DB` in Heroku (and not just locally)
+1. If you are deploying to Heroku, make sure you set `APP_NAME` as `make create-db` will set the `URI_DB` environmental variable on Heroku.
+If you don't set `APP_NAME`, you will need to make sure you set `URI_DB` on Heroku yourself.

-1. If you are using a different RDBMS, e.g., MySQL, you'll need to make sure you have the appropriate Python driver installed in your virtual environment
+1. If you are using a different RDBMS, e.g., MySQL, you'll need to make sure you have the appropriate Python driver installed in your virtual environment.

 ## Deployment
 Now that you have the SQL database has been created and `.env` configured properly, you are ready to deploy locally or to Heroku.